 ABOUT THE MENTORSHIP:

-O’Mara-Horwitz will help the mentee to evaluate art pieces in their portfolio, and to create a couple of new pieces as necessary.
+The contest is open to both illustrators and author/illustrators.
+Bethany Barton will help the mentee to evaluate & elevate art pieces in their portfolio and/or a picture book dummy they are currently working on.
 Her focus will be helping the mentee to:

 1. You must be a member in good standing of the SCBWI-L.A. region.